 Ego can be a good thing.
 Taking personal pride in your work and wanting to “crack” something yourself are good traits.
 But “going down shooting” helps nobody.
 And it’s a waste of the talent around you.

-We currently have seven engineers in our team - each with different skill sets, distinct backgrounds and experience.
+Each of our engineers has a different skill set, distinct background and experience.
 Taking time to cooperate doesn’t slow engineers down, it actually speeds them along.

 Think of reading somebody else’s code as like a trip to the library.
 When you pick up a book, you encounter somebody else’s thoughts.
 You either think: wow - that’s amazing, I hadn’t thought of that - and the experience improves you.
 Or you think: this is pretty good, but there’s a way it could be even better, and then you help the other engineer grow.